-TMDL Development

-MD, VA, and DC have estimated loads and assigned allocations for contaminated sites in the development of PCB TMDLs.
+TMDL Development: MD, VA, and DC have estimated loads and assigned allocations for contaminated sites in the development of PCB TMDLs.
 These jurisdictions have estimated loads using soil concentration data acquired from environmental site assessment studies conducted by each State's Land Management Programs.
-The soil concentration data from these studies are generally measured using Aroclor based methods (e.g., EPA Methods 608 and 8082).
+The soil concentration data from these studies are generally measured using Aroclor based methods (e.g., EPA Methods 8082).

-TMDL Implementation

-TMDL implementation for contaminated sites is required when reductions are assigned to these loadings in a TMDL.
-MD and DC currently have not assigned reductions within a PCB TMDL.
-VA has identified contaminated sites that require reductions in order to achieve a TMDL, however an implementation plan has not been developed to address these reductions.
-(Check with VA on details).
+TMDL Implementation: TMDL implementation includes remediation of contaminated sites, which is often the responsibility of the site owner.
+This is critically important when reductions are assigned to loads originating from contaminated sites.
+MD and DC currently have not assigned reductions specific to contaminated sites within existing PCB TMDLs.
+VA has identified contaminated sites that require remediation in order to achieve a TMDL, however an implementation plan has not been developed to address these reductions.

-Contaminated Site Assessment & Remediation

-State Land Management Programs are responsible for conducting Environmental Site Assessments and Ecological/Human Health Risk Assessments to identify toxic contaminants which require remediation.
+Contaminated Site Assessment & Remediation: State Land Management Programs are responsible for conducting and/or overseeing Environmental Site Assessments and Ecological/Human Health Risk

+Assessments to identify toxic contaminants which require remediation.
 Clean-up of these sites may be facilitated through the Federal Superfund Program.